edgelesssys/constellation/docs/docs/workflows/recovery.md

-# Recovery
+# Recover your cluster

-Recovery of a Constellation cluster means getting a cluster back into a healthy state after it became unhealthy due to the underlying infrastructure.
+Recovery of a Constellation cluster means getting a cluster back into a healthy state after too many concurrent node failures in the control plane.
 Reasons for an unhealthy cluster can vary from a power outage, or planned reboot, to migration of nodes and regions.
-Constellation keeps all stateful data protected and encrypted in a [stateful disk](../architecture/images.md#stateful-disk) attached to each node.
-The stateful disk will be persisted across reboots.
-The data restored from that disk contains the entire Kubernetes state including the application deployments.
-Meaning after a successful recovery procedure the applications can continue operating without redeploying everything from scratch.

-Recovery events are rare because Constellation is built for high availability and contains mechanisms to automatically replace and join nodes to the cluster.
+Recovery events are rare, because Constellation is built for high availability and automatically and securely replaces failed nodes.
+When a node is replaced, Constellation's control plane first verifies the new node before it sends the node the cryptographic keys required to decrypt its [stateful disk](../architecture/images.md#stateful-disk).
-Once a node reboots, the [*Bootstrapper*](../architecture/components.md#bootstrapper) will try to authenticate to the cluster's [*JoinService*](../architecture/components.md#joinservice) using remote attestation.
-If successful the *JoinService* will return the encryption key for the stateful disk as part of the initialization response.
-This process ensures that Constellation nodes can securely recover and rejoin a cluster autonomously.

-In case of a disaster, where the control plane itself becomes unhealthy, Constellation provides a mechanism to recover that cluster and bring it back into a healthy state.
+Constellation provides a recovery mechanism for cases where the control plane has failed and is unable to replace nodes.
 The `constellation recover` command connects to a node, establishes a secure connection using [attested TLS](../architecture/attestation.md#attested-tls-atls), and provides that node with the key to decrypt its stateful disk and continue booting.
 This process has to be repeated until enough nodes are back running for establishing a [member quorum for etcd](https://etcd.io/docs/v3.5/faq/#what-is-failure-tolerance) and the Kubernetes state can be recovered.

 ## Identify unhealthy clusters

 The first step to recovery is identifying when a cluster becomes unhealthy.
-Usually, that's first observed when the Kubernetes API server becomes unresponsive.
+Usually, this can be first observed when the Kubernetes API server becomes unresponsive.
-The causes can vary but are often related to issues in the underlying infrastructure.
-Recovery in Constellation becomes necessary if not enough control-plane nodes are in a healthy state to keep the control plane operational.

-The health status of the Constellation nodes can be checked and monitored via the cloud service provider.
+The health status of the Constellation nodes can be checked and monitored via the cloud service provider (CSP).
 Constellation provides logging information on the boot process and status via [cloud logging](troubleshooting.md#cloud-logging).
 In the following, you'll find detailed descriptions for identifying clusters stuck in recovery for each cloud environment.
-Once you've identified that your cluster is in an unhealthy state you can use the [recovery](recovery.md#recover-your-cluster) command of the Constellation CLI to restore it.

 <tabs groupId="csp">
 <tabItem value="azure" label="Azure" default>